 Many financial statement types exist in the business world.
-And each of these statements has a role to play in accounting for various business aspects, such as owner’s equity.
+Each of these statements has a role to play in accounting for various business aspects, such as owner’s equity and determining the book value of a business in case of liquidation.

-Typically, an owner’s equity refers to a business owner’s stake in the business assets after all the liabilities have been removed.
-It represents a business owner’s net worth.
-And it is usually accounted for within the balance sheet or statement of owner’s equity after each accounting period ends.
-However, the information available on income and cash flow statements may play a role in calculating owner’s equity.
+The U.S. Securities and Exchange Commission (SEC) refers to the owners’ equity or shareholders’ equity as net worth or capital.
+It represents a business owner’s stake in the business assets after total liabilities have been removed.
+It is usually accounted for within the balance sheet or statement of owner’s equity after each accounting period ends, with retained earnings being one of total equity’s primary components.
+However, the information available on income and cash flow statements may play a role in calculating stockholders’ equity.

 Its formula is: